dlabouesse/web-server-installer/README.md

 ### 1. Init phase

 The init phase:
-- Creates the new user
-- Sets the SSH key
-- Gives sudo rights to this user
 - Changes the SSH port
 - Disables SSH password authentication
 - Disables SSH root login

-This phase connects to the server(s) as root and will prompt for the root password.

-Run `ansible-playbook -i hosts/{{domain}}/hosts.init.yml playbook.init.yml --ask-pass` to run this phase.
+Run `ansible-playbook -i hosts/{{domain}}/hosts.init.yml playbook.init.yml` to run this phase.

 ### 2. Install phase

 The install phase:
 - Configures hostname
-- Installs and configures NTP
 - Installs and configures Postfix
 - Installs and configures OpenDKIM (Optional, see [Optional DKIM support](#Optional-DKIM-support))
-- Sets up weekly security updates
+- Optionally sets up weekly security updates
-- Installs and configures fail2ban
+- Installs and configures fail2ban.
+Also installs firewalld as firewall.
-    - IPs are permanently blacklisted after 3 fails in the last hour
-    - IP blacklist is also persisted after reboot
-- Installs PortSentry to prevent port scanning and ban scanner IPs
+- Installs PortSentry to prevent port scanning
-- Installs Docker and Docker Compose (default version is 1.25.5)
+- Installs Docker and Docker Compose
-- Installs NGINX as a reverse proxy
+- Installs Caddy as a reverse proxy
 - Installs and configure a monitoring interface
     - cAdvisor is installed to collect Docker containers monitoring data
     - Promotheus is installed to store cAdvisor data
     - Grafana is installed as monitoring dashboard with prepopulated items and is exposed through HTTPS using the `status` subdomain
     - Optional DKIM support (see [Optional DKIM support](#Optional-DKIM-support))

+This phase connects to the server(s) as the specified user and uses your personal SSH key.

+Run `ansible-playbook -i hosts/{{domain}}/hosts.yml playbook.yml` to run this phase.

+**You're all set!**

+---
+**The following operations have not been tested on Debian 11.**

 - Installs OpenVPN (optional)
     - Configures 2 OpenVPN servers with 2FA enabled
         - a first instance is configured on port 1194 using UDP